opensourcestories/opensourcestories.org/content/stories/2022/nicolas-steenhout.md

 ---
 title: "Nicolas Steenhout explores the intersection of accessibility and open source"
 date: 2022-03-03
-description: "Nic Steenhout recounts how barriers to access led him to getting involved in the open source community, reflects on challenges that accessibility advocates face in the ecosystem, and gives some advice to projects on how to prove their commitment to accessibility."
+summary: "Nic Steenhout recounts how barriers to access led him to getting involved in the open source community, reflects on challenges that accessibility advocates face in the ecosystem, and gives some advice to projects on how to prove their commitment to accessibility."
 storyteller: "Nicolas Steenhout"
 storycorps: 'https://archive.storycorps.org/embed/3526196'
 bio: " Nicolas Steenhout offers real-world insight into accessibility issues.